tspeed90/cv/README.md

 ## Experience

-### Workerbird
+### workerbird

-I worked a sprint with the Tech-for-Good startup, Workerbird, building a webpage introducing the company and product features.
-The project team consisted of two developers, the Co-Founder of Workerbird, and a designer.
+I worked a sprint with the Tech-for-Good startup, workerbird, building a webpage introducing the company and product features.
+The project team consisted of two developers, the Co-Founder of workerbird, and a designer.
 As part of the team, I was able to provide feedback to the overall design as well as specific ways to implement certain design features (ie. mobile-view hamburger menu, carousel).

 [Live site](https://www.workerbird.co.uk/)